 Morning — Breakfast at Pasticceria Italo Didovich

 As always, start your day at a local pasticceria.
 After walking 20 000 steps daily during my 3 days in Venice, I couldn’t imagine standing at the counter for breakfast, so I got a table.
-Touristy and more expensive, but so much more pleasant and convenient.
+Touristy and more expensive, but so much more convenient.
 They have outside sitting which makes people-watching all the more fun.

-Pasticceria Italo Didovich — Campo Santa Marina, 5908
+Pasticceria Italo Didovich — Campo Santa Marina, 5908 (closed on Sundays)

 Afternoon — Explore the Islands of Burano, Murano, and Torcello